TheRaytracers/freecad-povray-render/doc/realistic.md

 ![Lights and radiosity]( ./img/Chess/Chess_08.png "Add lights and radiosity")

 If you don't have that much knowledge about Pov-Ray, you can use a few templates, we created.
 You can find them in the [Template Folder](../Examples/Templates/).
+And you can find some more examples in the [Examples Folder](../Examples/index.md)